About Our Program

 Admission and application requirements can be found here.

 LWDI offers interns unparalleled preparation throughout the internship by seasoned faculty experienced in the distance model.
-Program highlights include:
+See the brochure at the right for detailed rotation information.

 - 9 month, full time program during which interns will complete 1100 hours of supervised practice and 100 hours of pre-orientation assignments